lenistarr/hyprland-mocha/README.md

 Change GTK theme manually in nwg-looks.
 Change Firefox theme manually in Firefox settings.

-Wallpaper change is automatically enabled.
-If the folder is empty the script can cause high cpu usage so do not be surprised.
+Wallpaper change is automatically enabled via script.
+If the folder is empty the script can cause high cpu usage, so do not be surprised.
 To disable it:
 <dl><dd>
 <pre>
 vim ~/.config/hypr/hyprland.conf #